Batu Pahat (town): Languages

 The Chinese community in Batu Pahat town is the majority ethnic group and most of them are Hokkien.
 They are the descendants of people migrated from southern Fujian Province (Quanzhou, Xiamen and Zhangzhou).
 Therefore, Hokkien or Min Nan is vernacular in this region, followed by Teochew from Chaozhou region of Guangdong province, with significant minorities of Hakka, Cantonese and Hainanese dialect speakers.
 Batu Pahat Chinese community usually converse in Southern Malaysia Hokkien or Mandarin due to its media reception in the area.
 The form of Hokkien spoken by most of the citizens of Batu Pahat is Southern Malaysia Hokkien, which is distinct from Penang Hokkien or Northern Malaysia Hokkien.

 The Malays usually spoke the Johorean Malay dialect also known as the Johor-Riau dialect which was literary standard language derived from the Johor Sultanates and Malacca Sultanates.
 The Malays in Batu Pahat are descended from different sub ethnic groups such as Johor-Riau Malays proper, Javanese, Bugis, Banjar and Orang Kuala (the indigenous group).

 The Indian community in Batu Pahat is mostly made up of ethnic Tamils which speak Tamil language with a distinctive Malaysian accent.

-Religion
+Places of worship

 In Batu Pahat, there are several religious faiths and the major ones are Buddhism, Taoism, Confucianism, Islam, Christianity and Hinduism.

+A historic mosque located in the Town of Batu Pahat is Masjid Dato Bentara Luar, built in the 1930s.
+Another old mosque here is Masjid Jamek Bukit Pasir Batu Pahat.

 There are more than four hundred Chinese temples in Batu Pahat district and the temples have become one of the unique tourist attractions for tourists (and devotees) from other states of Malaysia (especially tourists from Melaka, Negeri Sembilan, Selangor and Kuala Lumpur) and even Singapore during public holidays and weekends.
 Temples located in Segenting, Senggarang and Bukit Pasir are the popular places to be visited by tourists.

 Some of the prominent Temples in Batu Pahat: